scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 | 4095&nbsp;-&nbsp;65535 | Unallocated                                                                   |
 {: #table-1 title="ISD number allocations"}

 The wildcard ISD is not directly used by the control or data plane.
-It may, however, be used by implementations to represent any ISD, for example in path filters.
+Implementations may use it to represent any ISD, for example in path filters.
 ISD numbers are allocated by the SCION Association ({{ISD-AS-assignments}}).

 ### SCION AS Numbers